-Rule Number Requirement Assurance/ Monitoring Compliance period S3.1 Water suppliers must determine the class of source water for each of the source waters that are used, based on the Source Water Protozoa Log Credit Treatment Requirements.
-Assurance 1 Year S3.2 A drinking water supplier demonstrating Class 1 or Interim Class 1 groundwater must document whether or not the bore meets the requirements of a sanitary bore head.
-Assurance 1 Year S3.3 All source waters must be monitored for the determinands and at the frequencies set out in Table 16 and Table 18.
-Monitoring N/A S3.4 All groundwaters must be monitored for the radiological determinands set out in Table 17.
-Monitoring N/A S3.5 Additional monitoring of Class 2, Class 3 and Class 4 source waters must be undertaken either during or immediately after a severe or extreme weather event or other events which could adversely affect source water quality.
-Monitoring N/A S3.6 Monitoring of source water must be undertaken for any determinand additional to those set out in Table 16 and 18 if the determinand has been identified in the drinking water supply Source Water Risk Management Plan as presenting a potential risk to the drinking water supply.
-Monitoring As determined by the Source Water Risk Management Plan S3.7 Water sources must be categorised as either low-risk, medium-risk or high-risk for the presence of cyanobacteria.
-Assurance 1 Year S3.8 When a water supply is categorised as medium or high-risk under rule S3.7, a cyanobacteria / cyanotoxin response plan must be prepared which includes vigilance levels for assessing the presence of cyanobacteria and alert levels related to the presence Assurance 1 Year of cyanotoxins, monitoring for cyanobacteria/cyanotoxins and the action that will be taken to protect consumers. \$3.9 If a water supplier becomes aware of the presence of cyanobacteria in source water, monitoring to determine the level of cyanobacteria and/or cyanotoxin levels must be considered in accordance with the cyanobacteria/cyanotoxin response plan.
+Rule Number Requirement Assurance/ Monitoring Compliance period \$3.1 Water suppliers must determine the class of source water for each of the source waters that are used, based on the Source Water Protozoa Log Credit Treatment Requirements.
+Assurance 1 Year \$3.2 A drinking water supplier demonstrating Class 1 or Interim Class 1 groundwater must document whether or not the bore meets the requirements of a sanitary bore head.
+Assurance 1 Year \$3.3 All source waters must be monitored for the determinands and at the frequencies set out in Table 16 and Table 18.
+Monitoring N/A \$3.4 All groundwaters must be monitored for the radiological determinands set out in Table 17.
+Monitoring N/A \$3.5 Additional monitoring of Class 2, Class 3 and Class 4 source waters must be undertaken either during or immediately after a severe or extreme weather event or other events which could adversely affect source water quality.
+31 32 Monitoring N/A \$3.6 Monitoring of source water must be undertaken for any determinand additional to those set out in Table 16 and 18 if the determinand has been identified in the drinking water supply Source Water Risk Management Plan as presenting a potential risk to the drinking water supply.
+Monitoring As determined by the Source Water Risk Management Plan \$3.7 Water sources must be categorised as either low-risk, medium-risk or high-risk for the presence of cyanobacteria.
+Assurance 1 Year S3.8 When a water supply is categorised as medium or high-risk under rule S3.7, a cyanobacteria / cyanotoxin response plan must be prepared which includes vigilance levels for assessing the presence of cyanobacteria and alert levels related to the presence of cyanotoxins, monitoring for cyanobacteria/cyanotoxins and the action that will be taken to protect consumers.
 Assurance 1 Year

-&lt;sup>31 Samples of raw water may be collected at the treatment plant for this purpose.
+$^{^{}m 31}$ Samples of raw water may be collected at the treatment plant for this purpose.

-&lt;sup>32 Samples should not be collected if there are health and safety risks to people collecting samples that are not appropriately eliminated or minimised.
+32 Samples should not be collected if there are health and safety risks to people collecting samples that are not appropriately eliminated or minimised.